-Many educators struggle to find ways to talk with young people about upsetting events that happen in the news – such as the shooting that took place on a Brooklyn subway on April 12.
+Many educators struggle to find ways to talk with young people about upsetting events that happen in the news.

-It may be tempting to avoid bringing up upsetting news like the subway shooting with your students.
-But if it’s on their minds, discussing it can provide comfort in the moment, let students know they are not alone, and help build a supportive community in the long term.
-Self-care and community care are also a priority after events like this one.
+It may be tempting to avoid bringing up upsetting news with your students.
+But if it’s on their minds, giving students a chance to share their thoughts and feelings can provide comfort in the moment, let students know they are not alone, and help build a supportive community in the long term.
+Self-care and community care are also a priority after upsetting events.

-In this PDF, we offer a collection of activities and guidelines to help you discuss the attack and provide individual and collective support for students and adults in the wake of this tragic event.
+In this PDF, we offer a collection of activities and guidelines to help you discuss what is happening and provide individual and collective support for students and adults in the wake of tragic events.

 View the PDF contents online:

 - Discussing Tragic Events in the News

 - Suggestions for Discussing Violent Events in the News

 - 5 Tips for Teaching Current Events to Younger Students